manjunath111/TerraformTraining/README.md

 # TerraformTraining
-This repo will be useful for all who are interested to learn terraform
+This repo will be useful for all new guys/gals  are interested to learn terraform starting from basics to advanced topics